Shelby

 • Limits: Slower text printing, ink can dry out, the nozzles can clog, often higher cost per page.

-Laser Printers (Often Monochrome)
+Laser Printers (Usually Monochrome)

 Laser printers use toner powder and a fuser to bond the image to the page.
 They’re popular in offices for fast, crisp text and low running costs.

 • Strengths: Fast text printing, sharp output, very low cost per page, toner doesn’t dry out.
+Laser printers are great for printing letters, documents, reports where color isn't needed.
+Lasers are great for higher volume printing.

 • Limits: Higher upfront price, color laser models cost more and photos aren’t as “photo-lab” quality as inkjet.